wabarr/facesoffieldwork/about.md

 ## Origin Story

-Faces of fieldwork began during a long drive in northwest Kenya.
-At a rest-stop, I happened to look at myself in the side mirror and noted that my field beard was looking particularly gnarly.
-I posted this photo with the caption "Faces of Fieldwork", and the rest is history.
+Faces of fieldwork began during a long drive in northwestern Kenya.
+At a rest-stop, I happened to look at myself in the side mirror and noted that my field beard was looking particularly grizzly.
+I posted this photo on Facebook with the caption "Faces of Fieldwork", and the rest is history.

 ![photo of the site creator Andrew](http://i.imgur.com/IENQGZE.jpg)